ths-community/podman/README.md

 # podman to run gICS

-gICS - as all tools provided by "(unabhängige) Treuhandstelle Greifswald" (https://www.ths-greifswald.de/en/researchers-general-public/gics/) comes in a containerized format.
-However - as of this writing - all scripts and documentation refer to docker as runtime - which is OK for workstations but only a 2nd best choice when it comes to servers, 24/7 operations, small resource footprint and attack service and disaster recovery.
+gICS - like all tools provided by "(unabhängige) Treuhandstelle Greifswald" (https://www.ths-greifswald.de/en/researchers-general-public/gics/) comes in a containerized format.
+However - as of this writing - all scripts and documentation refer to docker as runtime - which is OK for workstations but only a 2nd best choice when it comes to servers, 24/7 operations, small resource footprint (= costs) and attack surface and executable disaster recovery plans.

-The purpose of this article is to demonstrate how gICS can be operated in a more server-like environment optimized for better security and low resource footprint ("costs") for 24/7 operations
+The purpose of this article is to demonstrate how gICS can be operated in a more server-like environment optimized for better security and low resource footprint for 24/7 operations with a simple disaster recovery plan.

 ## disclaimer

-As with all community contributions this is neither a fully-support product nor in any way assiciated with my employer or any other company.
+As with all community contributions this is neither a fully-supported product nor in any way associated with my employer or any other company or legal entity.
 It may contain bugs and may lack handling of certain situations and incidents.
 It may have been reduced and simplified for clarity to understand the concepts rather than provide a bullet-proof solution.

 ## what is podman?

-There are much better and more comprehensive articles out there which explain who has initiated podman as a docker replacement and why - for the purpose of this community contribution I would only highlight to the common ground that both docker and podman both use container runtime libraries based on the OCI standard - this provides a huge level of compatibilities between both options.
+There are plenty of much better and more comprehensive articles out there which explain who has initiated podman as a docker drop in replacement and why - for the purpose of this community contribution I would like to highlight first the *common ground* that both docker and podman both use container runtime libraries based on the OCI standard - this provides a huge level of compatibilities between both options.

-however, the podman addresses a few by-design issues from docker like
+however, podman addresses and fixed a few by-design issues from docker like

 - need of a root-privilegded service
 - potentially insecure communication between containers by docker.sock
+- insecurities in multi-user setups

 which is why especially Enterprise Linux distros like RedHat (incl Fedora) and SUSE decided to stop support for docker in favor of podman.

-However, podman is available on all major Linux distros (caution it may come in *outdated* versions when installed by the *standard* package manager) as well as docker (CE = community Edition) can still be installed on Enterprise Linux but without vendor backup when it comes to support
+However, podman is available on all major Linux distros (caution it may come in *outdated* versions when installed by the *standard* package manager) as well as docker (CE = community Edition) can still be installed on Enterprise Linux at your own risk / without vendor support

-Frankly speaking many concepts for podman are rather a backport from kubernetes paired with the simplicity of docker
+Frankly speaking many concepts for podman are rather a kind of backport from kubernetes - paired with the simplicity of docker

 please refer to